 PCP's monthly payments are £164 less per month in this example - a meaningful difference for many budgets.
 But if you plan to keep the car, the total cost ends up very similar.
 The difference is cashflow: HP costs more each month but you own the car automatically.
 PCP costs less monthly but you will need a £6,000 lump sum at the end if you want to keep it.
 These are illustrative figures.
 The actual rate you are offered will depend on your personal circumstances and credit history.

-There is no single "better" option - it depends on how you drive, what you value, and what you can afford each month.
+There is no single answer to which is better, PCP or HP - it depends on how you drive, what you value, and what you can afford each month.
 Here are two common scenarios.

-It is worth knowing there is a third option.
+When comparing PCP vs HP vs personal loan, it is worth knowing there is a third route.
 A personal loan lets you buy the car outright from day one - you own it the moment the money changes hands, because the loan is not secured against the car.

 If you have a strong credit score, personal loan rates can sometimes be lower than car finance APRs.
 You will also avoid mileage limits, condition charges, and any restrictions on what you do with the car.
 The trade-off is that you will usually need good credit to get a competitive rate, and the monthly payments can be similar to HP since you are repaying the full amount.